OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 ## 🌱 Teaching and Mentoring

-- I consistently help new hires and more junior engineers to "level up" and become more proficient over time
+- I consistently help new hires and more junior engineers to "level up" and become more proficient over time.
+- I invest time in mentoring, coaching or teaching other engineers on my team in 1:1 or group settings.
 - I am fuelling my team's desire to learn.

 <details>